JDEVLab99/Driving-license-quiz/README.md

 # Driving-license-quiz
-Program that simulates a driving license quiz written in C#
+Program that simulates a driving license quiz